folio-org/okapi/doc/guide.md

-Modules in the Okapi ecosystem are defined in terms of their _behavior_ (or, in other words, _interface contract_)  rather than their _contents_, meaning there is no exact definition of a module as a package or an archive, e.g with the underlying file structure standardized.
+Modules in the Okapi ecosystem are defined in terms of their _behavior_ (or, in other words, _interface contract_)  rather than their _contents_, meaning there is no exact definition of a module as a package or an archive, e.g. with the underlying file structure standardized.
 Those details are left to the particular module implementation (as noted before, Okapi server-side modules can utilize any technology stack).

-As much any piece of software that manifests the following traits can become an Okapi module:
+Hence any piece of software that manifests the following traits can become an Okapi module:

 * it is an HTTP network server that communicates using a REST-styled web service protocol with JSON payload

-* it comes with a descriptor file, namely the `ModuleDescriptor.json`, which declares the basic module meta-data (id, name, etc), module's dependencies on other modules (interface identifiers to be precise) and reports all "provided" interfaces
+* it comes with a descriptor file, namely the `ModuleDescriptor.json`, which declares the basic module metadata (id, name, etc.), module's dependencies on other modules (interface identifiers to be precise) and reports all "provided" interfaces

-* `ModuleDescriptor.json` has a list off all `routes` (HTTP paths and methods) that a given module handles, this gives Okapi necessary information to proxy traffic to the module (this is similar to a simplified RAML specification)
+* `ModuleDescriptor.json` has a list of all `routes` (HTTP paths and methods) that a given module handles, this gives Okapi necessary information to proxy traffic to the module (this is similar to a simplified RAML specification)

 * it follows versioning rules defined in the chapter _Versioning and dependencies_

 * WIP: it provides interfaces required for monitoring and instrumentation

-As you can see none of those requirements specifically state rules for deployment and, as such, it would be entirely possible to integrate a third party web service (e.g a  API of a publicly accessible internet service) as an Okapi module.
+As you can see, none of those requirements specifically state rules for deployment and, as such, it would be entirely possible to integrate a third party web service (e.g. API of a publicly accessible internet service) as an Okapi module.
 That is, assuming the endpoint style and versioning semantics are a close match for what is required in Okapi.

 Okapi, however, includes additional services (for service deployment and  discovery) that allows to actually execute, run and monitor services natively on a cluster managed by Okapi.
 Those _native modules_ require an additional descriptor